Facebook Pixel Skip to main content

 Can NRIs buy agricultural land in India?

 Under FEMA guidelines, Non-Resident Indians (NRIs) and Overseas Citizens of India (OCIs) cannot purchase agricultural land, plantation property, or farmhouses in India.
-However, they can inherit such property or purchase it if they become resident Indians.
+However, they can inherit such property or purchase it if they subsequently become resident Indians.

 Discuss Your Investment Securely